Bank Lead Pharmacy Technician

 - Travel is required to other LAS Trust sites as necessary for meetings.

 - To train and assess medicines support staff.

 Our organisation is driven by our strategic objectives and organisational values and we look for people who are strongly aligned with them.

 The Medicines Management Team is new and growing rapidly.
 Our Team is tight knit and work well together.
 Being new, has enabled a lot of innovation to occur and service improvement continues to blossom.
-The medicines packing function currently is operational for the hours 6am to 10pm, 7 days a week (including bank holidays).
 This vacancy would suit a ACT accredited pharmacy technician with a strong NHS background who is looking for a Team that can provide a high level of mentoring and support on an on-going basis.
 Limited free parking is available at our current and new medicines packing units as well as good transport links.

 Detailed job description and main responsibilities

 Effectively manage the Medicines Distribution & Logistics Medicines Store and ensuring that demand of medicines is met across the Trust and that medicines are kept in a secure manner.